pytest-dev/pytest-cov/docs/reporting.rst

 You can use ``skip-covered`` with ``term-missing`` as well. e.g. ``--cov-report term-missing:skip-covered``

-If any reporting options are used then the default (``--cov-report=term`` is not added automatically).
+If any reporting options are used then the default (``--cov-report=term``) is not added automatically.
 For example this would not show any terminal output:

 .. code-block:: bash